Daugavpils: Economy

 Industry is important and local employers include the Daugavpils Locomotive Repair Plant (Daugavpils Lokomotīvju Remonta Rūpnīca), the Ditton Driving Chain Factory (Ditton pievadķēžu rūpnīca), DAUER group of metalworks, Latvijas Maiznieks commercial bakery, Ziegler GmbH machine works, Axon cable assembly plant, Nexis Fibers industrial yarn, Latgales alus SIA brewery and Fores, a manufacturer of windows and interior wood fittings.

 The chemical industry was well developed during the Soviet era and largely disappeared after the return to capitalism in the 1990s.
 The Dauteks synthetic fibre plant was one of the largest in the USSR and was the second largest industrial employer in Latvia.
-The Ķīmija suburb built to house it's workers in the 1960s was named after the plant.
+The Ķīmija suburb built to house its workers in the 1960s was named after the plant.
 It was owned by the French company Rhodia in the early 2000s before closing entirely.
 A number of tax incentives exist to attract new industrial investment to eastern Latvia.